tagshelfsrl/dotnet-alfred-api-wrapper/README.md

    Console.WriteLine(response.FileId);
    ```

-5. Finally, trigger the job processing using the `Job` domain.
+5. Trigger the job processing using the `Job` domain.
 The following parameters are available for the `CreateAsync` method witch it can contain the following parameters:</br></br>

    | Parameter | Type | Description |
    | --- | --- | --- |